Skip to main content

 String getState(Long chatId);

-void setState(Long chatId, String state); // null clears the state
+void setState(Long chatId, String state); // throws IllegalArgumentException if state is null (since 0.0.2)

 // Enum convenience helpers